Bridge The Gap

 Not Every Child Fits a One-Size-Fits-All System

-At Oak Learners, we believe that every child is a capable, curious learner who deserves an education built around who they are, not who the system expects them to be.
+At Oak Learners, every child is a capable, curious learner who deserves an education built around who they are, not who the system expects them to be.
 Sometimes, the path to thriving in school isn’t a straight line.
 It meanders, doubles back, and asks for a little more patience and creativity than the traditional school experience can offer.

 What Is Bridge the Gap?